zep3000/smile_annotation_app/docs/annotation_playbook_v1.md

 Use the following rule in one-shot or two-shot LLM prompts:

 > Select exactly one best-fitting substantive category whenever the relevant visual evidence is available.
 When a case lies near a category boundary, choose the category with slightly stronger visual support.
 Do not return an uncertainty label.
-Use `not_assessable` only when missing, occluded, too-small, cropped, or degraded evidence prevents a meaningful best estimate.
+Use `not_assessable` only when there is not enough information to decide in general because missing, occluded, too-small, cropped, or degraded evidence prevents a meaningful best estimate.
 Use `other` only when the visible observation is clear but absent from the provided taxonomy.

 For `face_expression_legibility`, judge the overall ability to code the visible expression.
 Equivalent scores may arise from different causes, including limited facial detail, covering or occlusion, face orientation, small face size, blur, low contrast, or poor reproduction quality.